spaghetti-/spaghetti-.github.io/source/_posts/rustcon-beijing.md

 ---

-I recently attended [Rustcon Asia 2019](https://rustcon.asia) in Beijing, China and these are my thoughts on the experience as a whole from the point of view of a
+I recently attended [Rustcon Asia 2019](https://rustcon.asia) in Beijing, China and these are my thoughts on the experience from the point of view of a

 * newbie to Rust
 * non Chinese speaker